opst/knitfab/README.md

 ```

 The `--release` and `--test` options are mutually exclusive.
+The `--release` and `--debug` options are also mutually exclusive.
 If neither `--release` nor `--test` are specified, it performs local build (for dev-cluster).

 `./build/build.sh` requires commands below:

 - bash
-- docker and docker-compose (or docker compose) with buildkit
+- docker and buildx with buildkit
 - base64
 - git
 - envsubst